johancilliers22/COMP3022-Data-Visualisation-Project/vast-mc1-vis/docs/COMP3022Report.md

 ## 3. Tool and Implementation

-This section describes the technical architecture, specific component implementations, interactive features, and the technologies used in the VAST Challenge visualization application.
+This section describes the technical architecture, specific component implementations, interactive features, and the technologies used in the VAST Challenge visualization application, highlighting aspects relevant to implementation complexity, robustness, and responsiveness.

 ### 3.1 System Architecture
-*   **Overall Structure:** The application consists of two main parts: an **Offline R Preprocessing Pipeline** responsible for complex data analysis and formatting, and a **React Frontend Application** for interactive visualization.
+*   **Overall Structure:** The application follows a two-part architecture: a sophisticated **Offline R Preprocessing Pipeline** and an interactive **React Frontend Application**.
+This separation is key to the system's robustness and performance, handling complex analysis offline.
     ```mermaid
 graph TD
     A[Raw Data: mc1-reports-data.csv, GeoJSON] --> B{R Script: data_preparation.R};